Worth It? Family Memberships in NYC to Consider for Winter

 636 Classon Avenue

-This preschool paradise opened earlier in the year and has wowed visitors young and old thanks to creature comforts such as free Wi-Fi and cozy seating for adults.
+This preschool paradise has wowed visitors young and old thanks to creature comforts such as free Wi-Fi and cozy seating for adults.

 Drop-in price: $12 for the first child; $6 for siblings for one hour; $28 for all-day play

-Payoff: With one child, you'd have to visit 12 times per month, but up to five hours' worth of those visits could be supervised.
+Payoff: With one child, you'd have to visit 12 times per month, but up to four hours' worth of those visits could be supervised.
 In other words, you can drop your child off for supervised play while you run errands, clean your apartment, or take a nap.
 In our opinion, that's priceless.
 Membership also comes with some free classes.